kennych418/FPGA_AudioVisualizer/README.md

 The **FFT_Processor** module takes the audio data from the microphone, calculates the FFT over four clock cycles, and outputs the corresponding frequency data.
 The inputs are the 125kHz system clock (clk), a reset button on the FPGA (reset), a flag signal that indicates when a new audio sample has been acquired (new_t), and all 16 sets of stored audio data from the mic_translator (t0[17:0] - t15[17:0]).
 The outputs are a flag signal that indicates when the FFT calculation is finished, and all 16 sets of frequency data (f0[23:0] - f15[23:0]).

-Internally, there is a whole fuck ton of shit.
-A block diagram is shown below and more information will be posted later.
+Internally, there are eight butterfly units and a lot of sequential logic that controls the input to each butterfly unit.
+The eight butterfly units

 ![Block Diagram](https://github.com/kennych418/FPGA_AudioVisualizer/blob/master/pictures/FFT_Processor%20Diagram.png)